jkallini/jkallini.github.io/_pages/about.md

 as a teaching assistant for his Machine Translation class and won the Outstanding Teaching Award for my work.

+In my free time, I enjoy acrylic painting.
+Despite being self-taught, I maintain a portfolio of my still life and portrait paintings on this site. 🎨

 I'm always happy to collaborate or just chat about NLP and linguistics! \\
 You can reach me at **juliekallini :at: gmail :dot: com**.